diegojromerolopez/gelidum/README.md

 and some appreciated feedback of the users of that great community.

 ## Limitations
-- dict, list, tuple and set cannot be modified inplace although the flag inplace is set.
+- dict, list, tuple and set objects cannot be modified inplace although the flag inplace is set.
 - file handler attributes are not supported.
 An exception is raised when trying to freeze an object with them.
 - frozen objects cannot be serialized with [marshal](https://docs.python.org/3/library/marshal.html).